emc-mongoose/mongoose/doc/design/distributed_mode.md

 |----|----
 | ![Distributed Mode v3.x.x](../images/distributed_mode_v3.png) | ![Distributed Mode v4.x.x](../images/distributed_mode_v4.png)

+* v3.x.x
+    * The "controller" is used to initiate the run
+    * The "controller" is located at separate host usually
+    * The "drivers" are "thin": execute the I/O tasks only (in other words, contains storage driver only)
+    * The "controller" is "rich"
+* v4.x.x
+    * The "master" node is used to initiate the run
+    * Any node may be used to initiate the run
+    * The "slave" node is "rich": execute the load step "slices" entirely and independently (in other words, contains storage driver, load generator, load step service, etc)

 ## Advantages

 1. Higher distributed mode performance due to lack of the single point